 Further exploratory data showed that the sequence of sorafenib followed by regorafenib achieved a median OS of 26 mo[19].
 The efficacy of regorafenib was assessed according to the pattern of progression on prior sorafenib[20] and to the last sorafenib dose[19].
 Regorafenib was shown to provide significant survival benefits regardless of the pattern of progression and the last sorafenib dose, although the development of new distant metastases or vascular invasion was confirmed to be a negative prognostic factor.
 Furthermore, a negative correlation between baseline AFP and circulating MET levels and prognosis was confirmed regardless of treatment[21].
-Of note OS with regorafenib was significantly higher in patients suffering from HFSR[22], and this is in line with the correlation between skin toxicity and prognosis prospectively demonstrated with sorafenib[23].
+Of note, OS with regorafenib was significantly higher in patients suffering from HFSR[22], and this is in line with the correlation between skin toxicity and prognosis, prospectively demonstrated with sorafenib[23].

-In subsequent analyses regorafenib population PK (popPK) and exposure-response relationship were studied.
-PopPK analysis showed that most intrinsic factors had no statistically significant or clinically relevant impact on regorafenib exposure.
-Only age was found to be related to differences in exposure but the impact on efficacy was considered not significant[24].
+In subsequent analyses, the regorafenib population PK (popPK) and exposure-response relationship were studied.
+PopPK analysis showed that most intrinsic factors had no statistically significant or clinically-relevant impact on regorafenib exposure.
+Only age was found to be related to differences in exposure, but the impact on efficacy was considered not significant[24].
 No statistically significant correlations between exposure and outcomes were identified[25].

 Preplanned, retrospective, optional biomarker analyses on archival tumor tissues and plasma samples collected at baseline were performed to identify potential biomarkers correlating with clinical outcome[26].
-Baseline patient and disease characteristics were similar in the overall RESORCE population and in the plasma biomarker analysis cohorts, while several differences were reported between the overall study population and the tumor biomarker analysis cohorts due to the small sample size.
-Out of the 573 patients enrolled, only 68 archival tumor samples were collected while plasma samples were available for all the enrolled patients.
-For the NGS analysis, 23 tumor samples (all in the regorafenib arm) were selected, and 17 were of sufficient quality for analysis.
-For the immune profiling analysis, 62 samples had sufficient RNA, and 46 were of sufficient quality for analysis (32 in the regorafenib arm, 14 in the placebo arm).
-The NGS analysis showed mutations in CTNNB1 in 3/10 progressors and 0/7 responders, and VEGFA amplification in 1/7 responders and 0/10 progressors.
-The immune profiling analysis defined immune gene expression signatures with 3 groups with low (46%), medium (37%), and high (17%) immune cell scores.
-However, the small sample size precluded any meaningful conclusions and these results can be considered only hypothesis generating.
-For the plasma analyses, 499 samples were of sufficient quality for protein analysis (332 in the regorafenib arm, 167 in the placebo arm), and 343 were of sufficient quality for RNA analysis (234 in the regorafenib arm, 109 in the placebo arm).
-The plasma analyses revealed multiple proteins and miRNAs possibly predictive for OS in patients treated with regorafenib.
-In particular, they identified 5 OS predictive biomarkers (angiopeietin-1, cystatin B, the latency-associated peptide of transforming growth factor beta1, oxidized low density lipoprotein receptor 1 C-C motif chemokine ligand 3), and 47 TTP predictive biomarkers[26].
+Baseline patient and disease characteristics were similar in the overall RESORCE population and the plasma biomarker analysis cohorts, while several differences were reported between the overall study population and the tumor biomarker analysis cohorts due to the small sample size.
+Out of the 573 patients enrolled, only 68 archival tumor samples were collected, while plasma samples were available for all of the enrolled patients.
+For NGS analysis, 23 tumor samples (all in the regorafenib arm) were selected, and 17 were of sufficient quality for analysis.
+For immune profiling analysis, 62 samples had sufficient RNA, and 46 were of sufficient quality for analysis (32 in the regorafenib arm, 14 in the placebo arm).
+NGS analysis showed mutations in CTNNB1 in 3/10 progressors and 0/7 responders, and VEGFA amplification in 1/7 responders and 0/10 progressors.
+The immune profiling analysis defined immune gene expression signatures with three groups with low (46%), medium (37%), and high (17%) immune cell scores.
+However, the small sample size precluded any meaningful conclusions, and these results can only be considered as hypothesis-generating.
+For plasma analyses, 499 samples were of sufficient quality for protein analysis (332 in the regorafenib arm, 167 in the placebo arm), and 343 were of sufficient quality for RNA analysis (234 in the regorafenib arm, 109 in the placebo arm).
+Plasma analyses revealed multiple proteins and miRNAs that are possibly predictive for OS in patients treated with regorafenib.
+In particular, they identified five OS predictive biomarkers (angiopeietin-1, cystatin B, latency-associated peptide of transforming growth factor beta1, and oxidized low density lipoprotein receptor 1 C-C motif chemokine ligand 3), and 47 TTP predictive biomarkers[26].
 Finally, an exploratory analysis on 328 whole blood DNA samples identified single nucleotide polymorphisms (SNPs) prognostic for TTP, one of which, in the UGT1A1 gene, was also predictive of regorafenib TTP benefit.
 Also, two SNPs in the VEGFA gene were identified as having a prognostic or predictive treatment effect on grade ≥1 HFSR[27].